andremourato/pei-cityzoom/README.md

 Check how eco-friendly your city is and how much that may be having an impact in your life!

 #### 3.Alarming You
-Set alarms to be notified if anything hazrdous happens.
+Set alarms to be notified if anything hazardous happens.

 #### 4. Community Driven
 Help us figure out what's happening in your city by sharing data with us and everyone else!